Example: Designing Your First Beam Cruiser

 Bridge: Mandatory on all ships.
 1 HS = 50 tons.

 Engineering spaces: Critical for maintenance and damage control.
-Per the Annual Failure Rate formula:
+Per the Annual Failure Rate formula (see Appendix A.1.8):

 MSP_Stored = floor(12.5 x Ship_Build_Cost_BP x Engineering_Tons / Total_Ship_Tons)